Tommy Edman Player Props: Cardinals vs. Guardians

 Tommy Edman At The Plate

-- Edman is batting .277 with nine doubles, two triples, six home runs and 12 walks.
+- Edman has 10 doubles, two triples, six home runs and 13 walks while hitting .278.

-- Among the qualifying hitters in MLB play, he ranks 47th in batting average, 98th in on-base percentage, and 48th in slugging.
+- Among qualifying batters, he ranks 47th in batting average, while his on-base percentage ranks 92nd and he is 46th in slugging.

-- Edman has picked up a hit in 26 of 48 games this year, with multiple hits 12 times.
+- Edman has picked up a hit in 55.1% of his 49 games this year, with more than one hit in 24.5% of those games.

-- In 12 games this season (25.0%), Edman has picked up an RBI, and in four of those games (8.3%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In 24.5% of his games this season, Edman has tallied at least one RBI.
+In four of those games (8.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

+- He has scored in 36.7% of his games this year, with more than one run scored in 14.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.